anandapurva55/Grassy-Island/README.md

 ### Game Rules and Instructions:-

 1) Opening Screen.
-Press M to continue and see the particular command keys.
+Press M to continue and see the other command keys.
 ![screen shot 2019-03-03 at 1 21 32 pm](https://user-images.githubusercontent.com/31860248/53692527-cb433680-3db7-11e9-89fe-37f8a52090a0.png)

 2) Play Screen.
 Follow the navigator at the bottom right to collect pink trophies.